 There are a few shaded spots under young palm trees.

 To add to the fun, you can watch planes fly over La Posita Beach… and relax knowing you still have more time to enjoy the pleasures of the Caribbean in Puerto Rico.

 We travel the island to bring you the best of Puerto Rico, this travel guide was the first to include La Posita Beach on the “Best beaches in Puerto Rico” list; since then we’ve received many comments from readers, a few have one question in common…” where on the island can I find more beaches like this?”
-Once you step away from the resort property and begin to explore the beaches of Puerto Rico…you’ll be coming back with a desire to visit them all.
-In Vieques, Culebra, the west coast, and along the north, you’ll find the most idyllic beaches.
+Once you step away from the resort property and begin to explore the beaches of Puerto Rico… you’ll be coming back with a desire to visit them all.

 Keep in mind that this is a “public” beach, there are no lifeguards or regular cleaning of the beach.